Income-share agreements are emerging as a popular alternative to student debt.

 An income-share agreement could be a great deal for someone who aspires to start a business because the income-sharing may only apply to the early years where the business isn’t generating much of a profit.

-However, the lender in the income-share may want to protect themselves and create term in the agreement that either extends the income-share for small business owners or gives the lender ownership of a portion o the business.
+However, the lender in the income-share may want to protect themselves and create a term in the agreement that either extends the income-share for small business owners or gives the lender ownership of a portion o the business.

 Here again, things can get complicated very quickly.
 This is yet another example of why it is critical to read the income share prior to signing.